-- Tell your coworkers to let you know when you use incorrect English.
+2. Tell your coworkers to tell you when you use incorrect English.

-Yet, chances are, they do not correct you simply because they feel that it is not their place (definition: the person does not have the authority or right to do something).
+Yet, chances are, they do not correct you simply because they feel that it is not their place (the person does not have the authority or right to do something).

 So, it is your job to inform your employees and coworkers that they can correct your English.
-Tell them that you prefer that they always correct you!
-Once you give your colleagues the go ahead (definition: permission) to correct your English, they will feel comfortable to do so.
+Tell them that you prefer that they correct you!
+Once you give your colleagues the go-ahead (permission) to correct your English, they will feel comfortable doing so.

 If you have made any grammatical or English mistakes.